luxonis/depthai-docs-website/FAQ.md

 So if you have the need for this shorter minimum distance when using monocular neural inference fused with disparity depth, reach out to us on slack, email, or discuss.luxonis.com to let us know.
 It's on our roadmap but we haven't yet seen a need for it, so we haven't prioritized implementing it (yet!).

+## What Are The Maximum Depths Visible by DepthAI?

+The maximum depth perception for 3D object detection is is practically limited by how far the object detector (or other neural network) can detect what it's looking for.
+We've found that OpenVINO people detectors work to about 22 meters or so.
+But generally this distance will be limited by how far away the object detector can detect objects, and then after that, the minimum angle difference between the objects.

+So if the object detector is not the limit, the maximum distance will be limited by the physics of the baseline and the number of pixels.
+So once an object is less than 0.056 degrees (which corresponds to 1 pixel difference) difference between one camera to the other, it is past the point where full-pixel disparity can be done.
+The formula used to calculate this distance is an approximation, but is as follows:
+Dm = baseline/2 * tan_d(90 - HFOV / HPixels)

+For DepthAI HFOV = 71.86 degrees, and HPixels = 1280.
+And for the BW1098OBC, the baseline is 7.5cm.

+So using this formula for existing models the *theoretical* max distance is:

+ - BW1098OBC (OAK-D): 38.4 meters
+ - BW1097: 46 meters

+But these theoretical maximums are not achievable in the real-world, as the disparity matching is not perfect, nor are the optics, image sensor, etc., so the actual maximum depth will be application-specific depending on lighting, neural model, feature sizes, baselines, etc.

+After the KickStarter campaign we will also be supporting sub-pixel, which will extend this theoretical max, but again this will likely not be the -actual- limit of the max object detection distance, but rather the neural network itself will be.

 ## How Do I Display Multiple Streams?
 To specify which streams you would like displayed, use the `-s` option.
 For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for depth results (`depth_sipp`), use the following command: